 It may sound repulsive and may make you never want to eat again, but it’s hard to get around it.
 The very least you can do is be weary of the foods that may induce asthma attacks.

-Today’s guest post comes courtesy of Amelia Wood, who often writes about medical billing and coding certificationas well as other health topics.
-She welcomes your comments at email@example.com.
+Today’s guest post comes courtesy of Amelia Wood, who often writes about medical billing and coding certificationss well as other health topics.
+She welcomes your comments at firstname.lastname@example.org.